Our Expert Opinions, Plus Research Education

 1934 Buescher Aristocrat tranny:

-We know that Selmer Mark VI's changed the order to lacquering steps with engraving too!...in the 1970s! ...still experimenting? haha.
-Always!
-Their floral patterns (and most French brands) are the most faint when compared to American horns and engraving style.
+We know that Selmer Mark VI's changed the order to lacquering steps with engraving too!...in the 1970s! ...still experimenting?
+Ha, Always!
+Their floral patterns (and most French brands) are the most faint when compared to the American horns' and engraving style.

 I find that the best two timeline examples are with this trait are: